Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: Oscillation parameter inferences using Markov Chain Monte Carlo

 Without an external constraint on \sstth{13}, the relevant degrees of freedom present a complex space with many intercorrelations among the parameters and numerous possible solutions.
 We can use the type of posterior distributions shown in Fig.~\ref{fig:pppred} to explore these possibilities: for example, by computing the total number of predicted \nue{} and \nuebar{} candidates for the parameters of each MCMC sample and comparing the distribution of these predictions in (\nue, \nuebar) candidate space to what we observe in the data.
 This is shown in Fig.~\ref{fig:ppp bievent}.
 To guide our intuition, we overlay ellipses corresponding to the ranges of predicted number of events for the possible values of \dcp{} at fixed values of the other parameters, subject to constraint from our data in that the highest posterior density (HPD) value in each ordering is used for parameters not explicitly varied.
-We note several important features.
+Though not all dimensions of the way our observed \nue{} and \numu{} candidate energy spectra interact with the oscillation parameters can be represented in this presentation, we can still note several important features.
 First, the highest-density (highest-probability) region lies essentially equally along the overlap region between NO and IO ellipses in all panels, meaning we will find good solutions for either, given an appropriate value of \dcp{}.
-However, the NO ellipses subtend more of the posterior region, which will result in a slight overall preference for NO. Second, it is clear from the left panel that the value of \sstth{13} preferred by the reactor average, $\sstth{13} = 0.085$, is very close to the highest-probability region for NOvA.
+However, the NO ellipses subtend more of the posterior region, which will result in a slight overall preference for NO. Second, it is clear from the left panel that the value of \sstth{13} preferred by the reactor average, $\sstth{13} = 0.085$, is compatible with the highest-probability region for NOvA.
 Third, comparing the left and center panels, there is obvious degeneracy between \sstth{13} and \ssth{23}, since independently varying them produces similar effects on the predictions.
 And finally, the right panel demonstrates that the value of \dmsq{32} plays a minor (though not negligible) role in the appearance channel; its primary constraints arise from the \numu{} disappearance measurement.
 These features will be examined more quantitatively in the distributions that follow.
 Table~\ref{tab:pmnsworc} shows the highest posterior probability points together with the 1\,$\sigma$ credible intervals for all the PMNS oscillation parameters of interest, extracted from the fit with a prior uniform in \sstth{13}.
-Similarly to Table~\ref{tab:pmnswrc}, the values are split into both, normal, and inverted mass orderings with any disjoint $1\sigma$ regions denoted with a union symbol $\cup$.
+Similarly to Table~\ref{tab:pmnswrc}, the values are split into both, normal, and inverted mass orderings with any disjoint 1\,$\sigma$ regions denoted with a union symbol $\cup$.
 As compared to the results of the fit with the external constraint from reactor experiments, the central values for \dcp{} and \ssth{23} shown here are the most different.
 This is not unexpected since there is also a degeneracy between these two parameters, and both \dcp{} and \ssth{23} have multiple areas of high probability.